CopticScriptorium/lexical-taggers/README.md

 example: _enrich.pl -l language-tagger/lexicon.txt my_file.txt

-Lemmatizer still under development, not ready for release.

-Copyright 2013-15 Amir Zeldes, Caroline T. Schroeder.
+Perl script Copyright 2013-16 Amir Zeldes, Caroline T. Schroeder.
 The perl program is free software.
 You may copy or redistribute the script under the same terms as Perl itself.

-Additional material copyright 2013-15 Amir Zeldes, Caroline T. Schroeder, Elizabeth Davidson: this is free software distributed under the GNU General Public license v.
+Additional material copyright 2013-16 Amir Zeldes, Caroline T. Schroeder, Elizabeth Davidson: this is free software distributed under the GNU General Public license v.
 3. http://www.gnu.org/licenses/gpl.html.
 You are welcome to distribute it under the conditions outlined in the license.